 In offline exploration, the size and shape of the environment as well as the size of the FOV of the sensor are given.
-If a designed algorithm is approximation algorithm, \emph{approximation ratio} can be investigated, \ie, the performance ratio between the approximation algorithm and optimal solution.
-When the sensor has a symmetrical 2D FOV, such as circular FOV, \emph{Boustrophedon cellular decomposition}~\citep{choset2000coverage} finds a complete coverage path, also known as lawn mowing~\citep{bormann2018indoor}. \cite{strimel2014coverage} propose complete battery-constrained sweep planning for a single robot, which is the extension to the general boustrophedon decomposition.
-This requires the assumption that a limited environment the robot can cover completely with a single battery exists and that a recharging station exists. \cite{wei2018coverage} revisit a similar problem where the robot is allowed to charge at the recharging station, but their objective is to minimize the number of paths (\ie, the new path starts after recharging) and then to minimize the path length as the second objective.
+If a designed algorithm is an approximation algorithm, \emph{approximation ratio} is usually investigated, \ie, the performance ratio between the approximation algorithm and optimal solution.
+When the sensor has a symmetrical 2D FOV, such as circular FOV, \emph{Boustrophedon cellular decomposition}~\citep{choset2000coverage}, also known as lawn mowing~\citep{bormann2018indoor}, finds a complete coverage path. \citet{strimel2014coverage} propose complete battery-constrained sweep planning for a single robot, which is an extension to a general boustrophedon decomposition.
+This method requires an assumption that a single battery and recharging station exist to allow a robot to completely cover the environment. \citet{wei2018coverage} revisit a similar problem where the robot is allowed to charge at the recharging station, but their objective is to minimize the number of paths (\ie, the new path starts after recharging) and then to minimize the path length as the second objective.
 Their approach is based on the traveling salesman problem over the grid map.
 They show the approximation ratios of $4$ and $8$ for minimizing the number of paths and the path length, respectively, for contour-connected environments.
-For arbitrary environments, they prove $4(2r+4)$ and $8(2r+4)$--approximation ratios, where $r$ is the number of reflex nodes. \cite{hameed2014intelligent} develops an energy-efficient coverage algorithm in 3D that considers terrain inclinations and outputs the optimal driving direction by minimizing the total energy consumption via the genetic algorithm.
+For arbitrary environments, they prove $4(2r+4)$ and $8(2r+4)$--approximation ratios, where $r$ is the number of reflex nodes. \citet{hameed2014intelligent} develops an energy-efficient coverage algorithm in 3D that considers terrain inclinations and determines the optimal driving direction by minimizing the total energy consumption using a genetic algorithm.